Pak bans JuD, FIF from collecting donations

 However, Saeed was released in November after the Lahore High Court refused to extend the period of his confinement.

-Responding to reports that the government is planning on seizing their assets, JuD and FIF said they will take the matter to the court, the paper said.
+Responding to reports that the government is planning on seizing their assets, JuD and FIF said they will take the matter to the court.

-"There are clear rulings of the Lahore High Court and Supreme Court that JuD is free to continue its welfare activities in Pakistan," JuD spokesperson Yahya Mujahid was quoted as saying by the paper.
+"There are clear rulings of the Lahore High Court and Supreme Court that JuD is free to continue its welfare activities in Pakistan," JuD spokesperson Yahya Mujahid said in a statement.

 "The government still pulls such stunts for the appeasement of India," he claimed.